Sharjeel-Afridi/CryptoDrive/README.md

 - **End-to-end Encryption**: CryptoDrive utilizes Base64 encryption to secure user data, ensuring that only authorized users with the decryption key can access the information.
 - **Firebase Integration**: CryptoDrive leverages Firebase's storage buckets to safely store the encrypted files uploaded by the user.
 - **File Upload and Download**: The application allows users to upload encrypted files to their Firebase storage buckets, and download them for decryption and access.
-- **Intuitive User Interface**: CryptoDrive features a user-friendly interface that makes it easy for users to encrypt, store and access their sensitive data.
+- **Intuitive User Interface**: CryptoDrive features a user-friendly interface that makes it easy for users to encrypt, store, and access their sensitive data.

-## Usage
+## Technologies Used
 CryptoDrive is built using the following technologies:
 - **Frontend**: ReactJS, Tailwind CSS
 - **Backend**: Python
 - **Libraries Used**: Flask, flask-cors, cryptography.fernet, firebase-admin, os, etc.
 - **Encryption**: Base64 (cryptography.fernet)
 - **Storage**: Firebase Storage Bucket

+## Usage
+1. Install dependencies with `npm i`
+2. Build the bundled js with `npm run build`
+3. Run app.py using `python3 app.py`
+4. Upload your files and documents to encrypt and securely store them on your Firebase Storage.
+5. Download encrypted files as needed and decrypt them using your encryption key.

 ## Team
 - [Participants/Team Members](https://github.com/Sharjeel-Afridi/CryptoDrive/blob/main/PARTICIPANTS.md)